agriculturegovau/agds-next/.changeset/angry-items-wash.md

 Combobox

 - Upgraded internal dependency of `downshift` to version 7 which was updated to support the ARIA 1.2 combobox pattern
-- Added new prop `openDropdownOnFocus` to `ComboboxAsync` which when true, the dropdown will open when the user focuses on the element
+- Added new prop `openDropdownOnFocus` to `ComboboxAsync` which controls if the dropdown menu will open when the input element is focused